Voovs/.config/notes/vim_tutorial.md

 Here are some very convenient motions within a line.
 You'll find these are some of the most frequently used motions for commands

+    )  move by sentences
+    }  move by paragraphs
+    ]]  move to next } in the first column
+Inter-line movements.
+Not too useful in code, though nice for prose texts

     gg  start of file
     H   start of visible screen
     M   middle of visible screen